SumeyyeY/BHA_DocumentationSite/about.md

 permalink: /about/
 ---

-This is the BioHack Academy documentation site of Sumeyye
+This is the Waag Society Open Wetlab Internship documentation site of Sumeyye